 Matthew 10:28 – Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell.

 That is something to be fear.
 Because there is power to His name and what He can do.
 And by His mercy He does not give us what we deserve.
 But just because God chooses not to send us to hell does not mean that He can’t.
 My point is that we should never downgrade God so much that we forget that He is all powerful.
-And at the blink of an eye He can chose to do whatever He wants to use, but His love us keeps Him from doing that.
+He can choose to do whatever He wants to do to us.
+Sometimes he doesn’t and sometimes he does.

 Let’s get to the first part of Matthew 10:28.
 This verse is also telling us that the only one that we should ever fear is God.
 Not people, not man, not our bosses, not the robbers on the street; we should only fear God.
 It was man that crucified Jesus.
 But Jesus made the point that whatever authority man thought they had over Him was given to them by God.
 Meaning that whatever happened to Jesus was God’s will.
 Because God has the ultimate say so.
 Not man.
 And therefore, we should fear no one but God, because God has the ability to “destroy both soul and body in hell” not a man.